kazuho/draft-kazuho-ptth-ptth/draft-unknown-ptth-ptth.md

 # Establishing Authority

 In HTTP, only the URI's authority may process or delegate the request ({{Section 17.1 of HTTP-SEMANTICS}}).
-A reverse proxy holds that authority.
-It authenticates the backend server using its chosen scheme and exersise its authority to forward client requests to the backend.

-This authority model of HTTP remains unchanged under PTTH; PTTH merely establishes the connection differently, by having the backend server initiate the HTTP channel to the reverse proxy.
+This authority model of HTTP remains unchanged under PTTH:

+* When the backend server connects to the reverse proxy and requests the transposition of the connection, the backend identifies the reverse proxy using a target URI whose authority component identifies the reverse proxy.
+* When the reverse proxy forwards requests to the backend over a transposed connection, it is merely exercising its rights as the authoritative server.
+  This behavior is identical to forwarding requests over connections the reverse proxy initiated, using whatever authentication scheme it chooses.
+  PTTH differs only in how the backend connections are established.

 # Security Considerations